aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-xps-document/_index.md

 XPS file is a ZIP archive that has next elemens: Fpages (pages of the file's document), document parts, and a folder with relationships of the pages.
 The trick here is that an XPS file can be viewed by changing its extension to `.zip` and using any archiver software available on your device.

 This chapter includes information about working with XPS files using Aspose.Page API solution for .NET.
-There you will find the next articles with the code examples on how the functionality works.
+There you will find the next articles with the code examples of how the functionality works.

 - [Working with Text](https://docs.aspose.com/page/net/working-with-text/)